Table of Contents

-Just across the road from the bandstand, you can pick up the small tourist train.
-For only 3 euros each we enjoyed a tour of Rapallo which was well worth it and took us a reasonable distance around Rapallo.
+You can pick up the small tourist train just across the road from the bandstand.
+For only 3 euros each, we enjoyed a tour of Rapallo, which was well worth it and took us a reasonable distance around Rapallo.

 We passed an impressive old bridge which dates back to early Roman times.
-The bridge itself is gated off so you cannot cross.
+The bridge itself is gated off, so you cannot cross.
 You can walk to either end via small alleys on each side.
-There is a historical marker on one end of the alley.
+There is a historical marker on one end of the passage.
 It’s worth a quick stop to look.

-The coast is lined with lidos, private beaches where you pay to rent a sunbed and umbrella.
-Just a little further out of town is a public beach which is a small pebbly cove down some stairs.
+The coast is lined with lidos, private beaches with sunbeds and umbrellas you can rent for a fee.
+Just a little further out of town is a public beach, which is a small pebbly cove down some stairs.

 The beaches are generally stone or rock rather than sand.